| Objections

 -

 The driver is a server.
-It's a different kind
+They perform a different kind

 of service, similar to a waiter in many respects, but different in